vitbogit/protobuf-graphql-converter/README.md

 `protobuf-graphql-converter` is a protoc plugin that generates GraphQL schema from Protocol Buffers schema.

 ❗This project is a fork, the architecture of the original generator has not changed much.
+Also the project had insufficient git commits.

 ❗This project is no longer maintained.